Gravitational Black Hole Shadow Spectroscopy: Insights and Phenomenological Implications

+which is the exact first-order FJNW correction over Schwarzschild in our gauge.
+With the second equation from Eq. \eqref{e_r0_f(epsilon)}, and with Eq. \eqref{eq:R2MSchw}, we find (to the orders compared with Ref. \cite{Kobialko:2024zhc})

+We should emphasize that the slight difference of this result compared to Eq.
+(107) in Ref. \cite{Kobialko:2024zhc} is due to the harmless parametrization/gauge difference of the radial coordinate $r$ in the denominator of Eq. \eqref{eq_JNW_metric}, where it is not scaled by $n$ \cite{Sau:2020xau}.
+Nevertheless, the series coefficients agree in structure but not numerically term by term in our gauge.
+Such a choice already shifts the \(\delta\) and \(\epsilon\delta\) coefficients (as we showed).

-This equation provides a unique, calculable prediction for the shadow deviation as a function of particle energy.
-Analyzing its structure reveals key physical insights: \begin{itemize} \item Since the MPS radius $r_0(\epsilon)$ is always greater than the horizon radius $2M$, the term $\ln(1-2M/r_0)$ is always negative.
+Analyzing the structure of Eq. \eqref{e78} also reveals key physical insights: \begin{itemize} \item Since the MPS radius $r_0(\epsilon)$ is always greater than the horizon radius $2M$, the term $\ln(1-2M/r_0)$ is always negative.
 All other terms in the expression are positive for $\epsilon \in [0, 1)$.
 Therefore, the overall deviation $\Delta R^2_{(1)}$ is always negative for $\delta > 0$ (i.e., $n<1$).
 This means the presence of the scalar field consistently shrinks the gravitational shadow for particles of all energies compared to a Schwarzschild black hole of the same mass $M$. \item In contrast to the wormhole case where the $\alpha_1$ and $\beta_1$ perturbations had competing effects, here both perturbations work in concert.
 The modification to the area radius (a negative $\beta_1$) and the modification to the redshift function (a positive $\alpha_1$) both act to decrease the shadow radius. \item The specific functional form, with its logarithmic and rational dependence on $r_0(\epsilon)$, provides a distinctive signature.
 Even if the parameter $n$ were tuned such that the photon shadow ($\epsilon=0$) was identical to that of a Reissner-Nordstr\"om black hole, their massive shadows would diverge as a function of $\epsilon$.
 An observational measurement of the curve $R^2(\epsilon)$ would immediately distinguish the logarithmic signature of a scalar field from the purely rational-function signature of an electric charge. \end{itemize}

 This example further solidifies our central thesis: the energy spectrum of massive particle shadows is not merely an incremental improvement on photon shadow observations but a qualitatively different probe of fundamental physics.
 It allows us to perform a spectroscopy of the near-horizon geometry, revealing the presence and nature of additional fields or exotic structures that would otherwise remain degenerate and hidden.